RahulAshwanth/s_p_d/README.md

 * Start with Multinomial Naive Bayes for a quick, reliable baseline.
 * Logistic Regression could be a good alternative if you want to capture more nuanced relationships between features and the target.
 * Experiment with SVM or Random Forests if your model is underperforming and you suspect more complex patterns exist in the data.
+## Future Scope
+- Experiment with deep learning models (LSTMs, Transformers).
+- Use advanced NLP techniques for better text representation.
+- Optimize models using hyperparameter tuning.
+## How to Use
+- Clone the repository.
+- Install the required dependencies using pip install -r requirements.txt.
+- Run the Jupyter Notebook to train and test the models.